jorwoods/tableau_articles/download_from_view_name.md

 A question arose recently on the [Tableau DataDev slack](https://tabsoft.co/JoinTableauDev) about how to download data from a view when you have the name of the view.
-This is such a common need and its worth exploring how to do this and what the common traps might be.
+This is a common need and its worth exploring how to do this and what the traps might be.

 For this example, we are going to use the Tableau Server Client (TSC) library.